Articles

 Meeting format

 Do you want to hold face-to-face meetings?
-If so, you'll need to factor in logistical costs:
+If so, you will need to factor in logistical costs:

 • Room rental ;